 In March 2017, the first vessel, Eilbek, was taken over by BSM with the other three, Barmbek, Reinbek and Flottbek in mid-April.

 The Eilbek class feeder vessels were the first ships to be built and modified for service under the conditions of the ice class to be operated by BSM Germany.
 The vessels have been re-flagged from Liberia to Cyprus and will retain their new charter of employment with Unifeeder.

 Another feature is the special arrangement of the hatches.
 In the midship section they are designed as so-called ‘open-top ships’, while on the forward end, as well as on both sides, hatch covers are provided.
 The triple, longitudinal division of the cargo hold is a novelty.

 This innovative ship design allows for the best possible flexibility when operating the vessel as feeder ship.

-The vessels have a total container capacity of 1,620TEU of which integrated cooling containers total 308.
+The ships have a total container capacity of 1,620TEU of which integrated cooling containers total 308.

-The ships are powered by MAN B&W two-stroke engines which generate an output of 12,640kW.
+The container ships are powered by MAN B&W two-stroke engines, which generate an output of 12,640kW.
 These are linked to a single controllable-pitch propeller.
 The ship has a fuel consumption of approximately 46t of heavy fuel oil /day.

 When coming into port, the vessel has manoeuvring aids in the form of bow and stern thrusters.